Marching on Visborg, 2020-2021

 Marching on Visborg is an open ended process within Art in Urban Development Visborg, a project part of Swedish Arts Council’s Kunskapsnav offentlig konst curated by Baltic Art Center (BAC) for Region Gotland.

-My respons to the invitation departures from different flows in Visborg and how the living can be described as an abstract motion that also transcends the body.
+It aligns with different flows in Visborg and how the living can be described as an abstract motion that also transcends the body.
 Through basic choreography, costume/sculpture and voice/sound I wanted to work towards a quiet procession, constantly in motion.

 My work did not not primarily address the people who will live or work in a future Visborg, but the people who are planning it today.
 Throughout the project I met the staff at Region Gotland and took part in their plans, thoughts and perspectives.
 In parallel with this, my work generated images, objects, sound and text.